What is the budget of the ICRC?

 The ICRC budget is calculated based on three factors: the humanitarian needs of the communities affected, our ability to deliver aid and protection to those communities, and a realistic assessment of what can actually be implemented.

-Taken together these three factors have tended to produce highly accurate operational plans and budgets: during the last ten years, the ICRC has averaged around a 90% implementation rate of its projected budget.
+Taken together these three factors have tended to produce highly accurate operational plans and budgets: during the last ten years, the ICRC has averaged around a 91% implementation rate of its projected budget.
 Our operational budget has been on the increase during the past few years.
-This year (2018), we have a budget that is more than 10% bigger than last year's.
+This year (2019), we have a budget that is almost 4% bigger than last year's.

 Are you seeking to diversify your funding?